-- There is a projected over spend of £695,000 on LAC.
-This represents 6% of the overall budget for LAC.
-This has increased from the Quarter 1 projected over spend (£133,000) due to an additional out of county placement and 8 additional Independent Foster placements (IFAs). - The over spend is also partly as a result of the implementation of a new model for residential services which has required increasing staffing ratios due to the complexities/risk behaviours of the young people placed over recent months (some of which have been court directed).

-- The average number of LAC this financial year is 379 compared with an average of 376 in 2018-19.
-This can fluctuate month to month and will require ongoing monitoring in-year. - The average number of independent fostering placements (IFAs) this financial year is 70 compared to 61 in 2018-19.
-This can fluctuate month to month and again will require ongoing monitoring in-year. - The budget is closely monitored to ensure that the current over spend is reduced and that the budget for 2019-20 is effectively managed.
+- There is a projected over spend of £1.053 million.
+This represents 9.1% of the overall budget for LAC.
+This has increased from the Quarter 2 projected over spend (£694,000) due to a combination of factors. - The implementation of a new model for residential services has required increased staffing due to the complexities/risk behaviours of the young people placed over recent months (some of which have been court directed) as an alternative to being placed with independent providers out of county - We have 9 children in out of authority placements with the most recent admissions requiring specialist support and high staffing ratios (including secure Childrens' home provision). - The average number of LAC this financial year is 381 compared with an average of 376 in 2018-19.
+This can fluctuate month to month and will require ongoing monitoring in-year. - The average number of independent fostering placements (IFAs) this financial year is 67 compared to 61 in 2018-19.
+This can fluctuate month to month and again will require ongoing monitoring in-year.